selimslab/selimslab.github.io/_posts/philosophy/thoughts/2020-5-29-big-history.md

 ## The Beginning

-Big Bang, 13.8 Billion Years, Or 13 800 Million Years ago
+Big Bang, 13.8 Billion Years ago

-if you think of this 13.6B years as a single year, then every second would be 431 years
+if you think of 13.6B years as a single year, then every second would be 431 years

-humans appeared in the last minutes of the year, and our lives are just miliseconds
+humans appeared in the last minutes of the year, and a human life is just miliseconds

 Milkyway 13.5B